 Muscle Symptoms in Hypothyroidism

-Hypothyroid patients often experience muscle cramps and weakness, known as Hypothyroid Mypopathy.
-As a result, stiff muscles can slow down your tendon reflexes (done by your physician.), especially in the relaxation phase.
+Hypothyroid patients often experience muscle cramps and weakness, known as Hypothyroid Myopathy.
+As a result, stiff muscles can slow down your tendon reflexes (done by your physician), especially in the relaxation phase.
 Hence the term “hung-up reflexes,” that most physicians are familiar with.
 Moreover, there is an elevation in the blood test for muscle enzymes, CK (Creatine Kinase.)

-There is a rare form of Hypothyroid Mypopathy, known as Hoffman’s Syndrome.
+There is a rare form of Hypothyroid Myopathy, known as Hoffman’s Syndrome.
 It affects proximal muscles of the legs.
 Hence, getting up from a sitting position becomes difficult.

 What causes Hypothyroid Myopathy?